sevenearly-dev/miropedia/data/blog/travel-to-japan.md

   - default
 draft: false
 summary: >-
-  comic and game lovers how to plan travel to Japan
+  How manga lovers can plan their trip to Japan

 status: published
-name: comic and game lovers how to plan travel to Japan
+name: How manga lovers can plan their trip to Japan
 slug: ''
 coverImage: /images/industrial-pattern.png
 layout: PostLayout